 As cloud platforms are becoming closer and more ubiquitously available, offloading/outsourcing lower-than-application-layer functionality (e.g., routing, filtering, traffic engineering) to cloud platforms opens a new dimension to networking.
 Edge-clouds will provide mobile customers low latency access to geographically distributed cloud resources, opening new options for traffic management and flow processing.
 Clouds providing network functions “as a service”, potentially at packet levels, will enable optimizations across autonomous systems.
 Going beyond offloading the computation and memory complexity of network components to remote platforms, NFV on commodity cloud platforms can facilitate solutions and optimizations spanning multiple data-centers and networks.
 Clearly, the cloud will have a growing role by assisting to provide complex network functions at increasingly lower levels.

 Interested in reviewing for this journal?

-No one has yet noted that they are an editor for Cloud-Assisted Networking.
-If you're on the editorial board of Cloud-Assisted Networking, add them to your profile settings.
+No one has yet noted that they are on Cloud-Assisted Networking's editorial board.
+If you're on the editorial board of Cloud-Assisted Networking, you can add it in your profile settings.

 No one has yet endorsed Cloud-Assisted Networking.